 I am co-chair of the Association for Learning Technology (ALT) Northern Ireland Group, which has been fostering a new community of practice across the country for the last few years.

-I have been working in edtech for nearly twenty years and I am mainly found to be nagging anyone who will listen into giving online presence more attention – bringing the human to the digital and criticality viewing technology*.
+I have been working in edtech for nearly twenty years and I am mainly found to be encouraging colleagues into giving online presence more attention – bringing the human to the digital and criticality viewing technology*.
 Design and usability are also on my priority list, along with trying to squeeze some creativity into our busy lives, for example through being a LEGO® SERIOUS PLAY® facilitator.
-Outside medicine, I am on open education practitioner and online communities such as #clmooc, #ds106 and #femedtech provide a backdrop of fun for my professional work.
+Outside medicine, I am on open education practitioner and online communities such as #clmooc, #ds106 and #FemEdTech provide a backdrop of fun for my professional work.

 * This turned out to be a particularly relevant special interest during the move to remote teaching during the Covid-19 pandemic.